top of page

 The Club requires that there be at least two drivers per vehicle who meet the above requirements.

-Diving should be shared between individuals to reduce fatigue.
+Driving should be shared between individuals to reduce fatigue.

 • 1.3) Costs